-Understanding the air pollution problem of a country requires an examination of the geography, climate, drivers (urbanization, industry and economy, energy, and transport), sources, status, and impacts of air pollution.
+Understanding the air pollution problem of a country requires an examination of its geography and climate, the drivers (urbanization, industry and economy, energy, and transport), sources, status, and impacts of air pollution.
 This Chapter provides an overview of the air pollution challenge in India.